 Darwin to unknown bookseller, 9 April 1860.
 Letter 2753F: Darwin Correspondence Project

 This is Darwin’s letter ordering “On Naval Timber and Arboriculture”.
 The addressee is unknown.
 An image of the original letter is available at The European Library.
-Matthew’s letter to the Gardeners’ Chronicle, which rebroadcast his ideas on macroevolution by natural selection from his 1831 book, was printed on 7 April 1860.
+Matthew’s letter to the Gardeners’ Chronicle, which rebroadcast his ideas on the evolutionary origin of species by natural selection from his 1831 book, was printed on 7 April 1860.

 Downe, Bromley, Kent, Ap.
 9th

 Please procure & send me by Post [underlined twice], Mr Pat.
 Matthew’s work on “Naval Timber & Arboriculture” 1831.
 Adam Black Edinburgh & Longmans London.